mendes-jv/livretto/README.md

-# Livretto
-Livretto: A Python CLI tool to generate detailed word &amp; character usage reports from text-analysis.
+# Livretto: a Python CLI tool to generate detailed word &amp; character usage reports from text-analysis